Creativity is typically associated with Artwork such as paintings, illustrations and great designs.

 How was the experience at CFTRI?

 CFTRI had an All-India entrance exam in basic school subjects and their batch size was around 25-26 students, one from each state.
 Anyone with a degree related to science could apply.
-We had to stay in the hostel even if I was a person who belonged to Mysore.
+We had to stay in the hostel even if the student belonged to Mysore.

 The course itself was multi-faceted.
 We were exposed to the entire range of the Food Technologies related to Food Engineering, Grain Science, Baking technology, Meat and Poultry, Food analysis, Microbiology, Biochemistry, Agriculture , Plantations Products and Spices, Food chemistry, Sensory, Fruits and Vegetable processing , Food Packaging etc. The focus was on breadth rather than depth.
 The goal of the program was to provide students with a well-rounded understanding of Food Technology and groom us to step into the Food industry based on solid fundamentals and latest trends.